Astronomy Essentials

 How did the Hunter’s Moon get its name?

-There are many stories surrounding the names of the moons, including the Hunter’s Moon.
-From a practical standpoint, the Harvest Moon and subsequent Hunter’s Moon provided extra light in the evenings for farmers and hunters to finish their tasks.
+There are many stories surrounding the names of the full moons, including the Hunter’s Moon.
+From a practical standpoint, the Harvest Moon and subsequent Hunter’s Moon provided light in the evenings for farmers and hunters to finish their tasks.

 Orange color is real

 The orange color of a moon near the horizon is a true physical effect.
 It stems from the fact that, when you look toward the horizon, you’re looking through a greater thickness of Earth’s atmosphere than when you gaze up and overhead.
 The atmosphere scatters blue light, so that’s why the sky looks blue.
-The greater thickness of atmosphere in the direction of a horizon scatters blue light most effectively, but it lets red light pass through to your eyes.
+Additionally, the greater thickness of atmosphere in the direction of a horizon scatters blue light most effectively, but it lets red light pass through to your eyes.
 So a full moon near the horizon – any full moon near the horizon – takes on a yellow or orange or reddish hue.

 The bigger-than-usual size of a moon seen near the horizon is something else entirely.
 It’s a trick that your eyes are playing – an illusion – called the Moon Illusion.

-However, in 2024, the Hunter’s Moon is a supermoon.
-And it’s the closest supermoon in 2024.
+However, in 2025, the Hunter’s Moon is a supermoon.
+And it’s the closest supermoon in 2025.
 So yes, it will look brighter than an average full moon!

 Posted